KennethNjuguna/URLShortener/README.md

 # URLShortener
-This is a python code for URL Shortener
+This is a python code for URL Shortener.
+Using Django framework.